Hosta Care Guide (All You Want To Know)

 Fertilizer

+The best fertilizer for the hosta is a slow-release fertilizer.
 For example, the N-P-K formula 15-9-12 is good for growing hostas.
 This means that the product contains more nitrogen, less phosphorus, and a little more potassium.
-Also make sure that the fertilizer contains iron and magnesium, as these elements are essential for photosynthesis.
+Also, make sure that the fertilizer contains iron and magnesium.

 The best time to apply the fertilizer is in spring.
 Use pellets with the longest release time (6-8 months).
-If you follow these recommendations, the hosta will be well supplied for the entire growing season.
+If you follow these recommendations, the hosta will be well-supplied for the entire growing season.

 But if you want your hosta to grow bigger, use organic fertilizer as well.
 Spread compost around the plant and mix it into the soil.
-Or just mulch the soil around it with the compost.
-This will provide even more nutrients for the hosta.

 Read more: Best Fertilizer For Hostas